 Remember, these points are not tips for self-treatment or diagnosis.
 Whether you have noticeable symptoms or not, it’s vital to seek medical help after experiencing a car accident.

 Navigating a car accident lawsuit can be stressful, especially with a concussion.
-That’s why it’s critical to work with an attorney who has experience in handling car accident and traumatic brain injury cases.
+That’s why it’s critical to work with an attorney who has experience in handling car accident injury claims and traumatic brain injury cases.
 The Flood Law Firm has more than 30 years of combined experience in personal injury cases.

 With over 150 jury trials and thousands of settlements under our belts, we have won clients millions in successful verdicts and settlements.
 Our firm is well known for trying jury cases and securing clients with significantly more than what insurance companies offer.
 In one such case, we won a client over $1.1 million in a trial where the insurance company made no compensation offer.
 We’ve even successfully represented individuals with cases previously turned down by other law firms.